 BlackRapid has quickly made a name for itself with its variety of quick-shot camera straps.
 The main difference between these straps and the standard versions you typically see is the way your camera “floats” on a BlackRapid strap.

 This means you can bring it up to your eye effortlessly, while the strap itself doesn’t move from your body.
-This eliminates the pain of getting a strap that is across your chest over your shoulder to take a shot.
-This is fantastic.
+This eliminates the hassle of getting a strap that’s sitting across your chest up and over your shoulder every time you take a shot.
+Honestly, it’s fantastic.

 How the BlackRapid System Works

-The first thing you notice about the strap is that it doesn’t connect to your camera using the typical eyelets on the top of your camera.
-Instead, you screw in what they call a “FastenR” into the tripod mount on the bottom of the camera.
-Screw it in until the rubber washer expands a bit and it’s locked in and you’re all set.
+The first thing you notice about the strap is that it doesn’t connect to your camera using the typical eyelets near the top of your camera.
+Instead, you screw what they call a “FastenR” into the tripod mount on the camera bottom.
+Screw it in until the rubber washer expands a bit and it’s locked in place, and you’re all set.

 To shoot, just grab the camera and pull up (and out a bit) to bring it to eye level.
-The strap itself doesn’t move on your body, only the camera will move along the strap.
+The strap itself doesn’t move on your body; instead, the camera itself moves along the strap.
 Take your shot, then put the camera back down by your hip.

 The BlackRapid Sport Strap Slim

-Secondly, it comes with a strap they call a “Brad" to secure the strap around your chest (under your arm) for more active shooting.
-Unfortunately I wasn’t able to test out this secondary “Brad” strap as the wrong strap arrived for me to test.
+Secondly, it comes with an accessory strap the company calls a “Brad,” to secure the main strap around your chest (under your arm) for more active shooting.
+Unfortunately I wasn’t able to test out this secondary “Brad” strap, since the wrong version arrived for me to test.

-The “Slim” in the strap is a nice little touch.
-It’s made for slightly smaller bodies (human, not camera), and as I’m a little short and slim myself, the slim strap does a good job of fitting my body, without added bulk.
+The “Slim” in the strap is a nice touch.
+It’s made for slightly smaller bodies (human, not camera), and as I’m a little short and slim myself, the strap does a good job of fitting my body, without added bulk.